Admission to the University

 Eligibility for Continuing Enrollment

-A student enrolled in the Dual Enrollment program must earn a grade of C or higher in the course(s) at UDM to be eligible to register for course(s) in the next semester, unless the student plans to retake the same course(s).
+A student enrolled in the Dual Enrollment Program must earn a grade of C or higher in the course(s) at UDM to be eligible to register for course(s) in the next term, unless the student plans to retake the same course(s).
 Any student that earns a grade of C or lower will be contacted by the Associate Dean or designated representative of the school or college in which the course is taught in order to discuss academic progress.

 Student Rights and Responsibilities

 During the term in which a high school student is dual enrolled at UDM, s/he has the same rights and responsibilities as any other enrolled UDM student including, but not limited to, academic standards and progress and academic integrity.
 Please see the Student Handbook.

 Tuition for dual enrollment students is $150 per credit hour.
 Some courses may have a course fee above and beyond tuition.
 If a student is eligible for tuition and fee support through the State or school district, the University will bill the State or school district for the costs associated with the eligible course(s).
 If the course is not eligible for State or school district support, charges will be billed to the student/parent or guardian (for students under the age of 18).
 Dual enrolled students do not qualify for financial aid; however, some colleges/schools within UDM may have scholarships available.
 The admissions counselor will provide that information to those students who are eligible.

 Questions during the application or registration process can be directed to the Office of Admissions at 800-635-5020 or email@example.com.